LarryGF/arch_install/Guide.md

 This will erase everything and create a new `GPT` partition table.
 Now we need to actually create the partitions.
 The command to create partitions is `mkpart` and you use it:

 - part-type: is one of `primary`, `extended` or `logical`, and is meaningful only for MBR partition tables.
-- fs-type: is an identifier for the type of filesystem your partition will be using, it does not actually create the file system, the `fs-type` parameter will simply be used by `parted` to set a 1-byte code that is used by boot loaders to "preview" what kind of data is found in the partition.
+- fs-type: is an identifier for the type of file system your partition will be using, it does not actually create the file system, the `fs-type` parameter will simply be used by `parted` to set a 1-byte code that is used by boot loaders to "preview" what kind of data is found in the partition.
 - start/end: where does the partition starts/ends on the device

   ```bash